franklinqin0/blog/_posts/2019-12-30-Vim-customize.md

 ## Coda
 While so many editors/IDE's became favorable and extinct, Vim has been the world's best editor over almost 30 years.
 Vim/NeoVim are used by so many developers and the community is actively pushing forward many new features and plugins.
 Remeber: it is never a waste of time to learn Vim, and practice makes perfect.

-This is the 2nd of totally 2 articles I wrote about Vim.
-In the next article, I will write about Tmux.
+This is the 2nd of totally 2 blogs I wrote about Vim.
+In the next blog, I will write about `tmux`.